interviewcrew/interview/docs/architecture/002-monorepo-migration.md

 3. Create `apps/agent` as a clean Node.js TypeScript project.

 #### Phase 2: Extract Shared Libraries
 1.  **`packages/shared`**: Initialize the shared package.
-This will house the future `InterviewFlow` types, schemas, and constants to be shared between the Web App and Agent Service.
+This will house the future `InterviewInstructions` types, schemas, and constants to be shared between the Web App and Agent Service.
 2.  **Database**: The Database (`src/db`) and Drizzle configuration will remain inside `apps/web` since the Agent is stateless and does not access the DB.

 #### Phase 3: Implement Agent Service